AniaFreymond/Zapomnit/README.md

 Quick and simple WebApp to create flashcards that render Latex code.
-A nice place to store and review maths and physics definitons.
+A nice place to store and review maths and physics definitions.